 Midsummer is high season in the Greek Islands, with the bulk of travelers visiting from late June through early September.
 The water is warm, streets are busy and ferries run the most regularly in the summer.
 Temperatures are slightly cooler in the spring and fall, but the islands are still in full swing and it’s easier to keep your itinerary flexible since you won’t be competing for reservations.

-Jensen says that April is one of her favorite times to visit the islands.
-“The tourists haven’t hit, the weather is beautiful—it can feel like your own private island.”
 If you’re planning to visit in the winter, do some research to see what’s open and which ferries are running.
 Many places shut down from November through early April.

 Where to Stay